Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 The Walking Path Along the River Liffey

-Starting at the Custom House, I followed the river’s eastern bank towards the Tom Clarke Bridge, taking detours to admire the Talbot Memorial Bridge, Sean O’Casey Bridge, and Samuel Beckett Bridge.
+Beginning at the Custom House, I followed the eastern bank toward the Tom Clarke Bridge, taking detours to admire the Talbot Memorial Bridge, Sean O’Casey Bridge, and the Samuel Beckett Bridge.

 The Custom House - Dublin, Ireland